microsoft/z3guide/website/docs/fixedpoints/05 - syntax.md

 - `(set-predicate-representation [function-name] [symbol]+)` Specify the representation of a predicate.

 ## 3. Pure SMT-LIB2
-Many problems about program safety can be reduced to pure Horn clause satisfiability modulo theories (typically of arithmetic).
+Many problems about program safety can be reduced to Constrained Horn clause satisfiability, where constraints are modulo theories (typically of arithmetic).
 These problems are expressible directly in SMT-LIB2.
-The repository Horn clause benchmarks in SMT-LIB2 contains more than 10,000 samples taken from different benchmarks and different encodings of the same benchmarks.
+The repository of Horn clause benchmarks in SMT-LIB2 contains more than 10,000 samples taken from different benchmarks and different encodings of the same benchmarks.
 An assertion is Horn if it is an implication; the head of the implication is either a formula using only interpreted functions, or it is an uninterpreted predicate; the body of the implication is a formula in negation normal form where the uninterpreted predicates occur positively.

 ```z3
 (set-logic HORN)